 Single or married, young or old, kids or no kids - every adult needs a life insurance policy.

-In this guide, we will break down just what life insurance is, what types of life insurance are available, how much life insurance to carry, and other important details to help make the decision a little easier.
+In this guide, we will break down just what life insurance is, what types of life insurances are available, how much life insurance to carry, and other important details to help make the decision a little easier.

 Life insurance is an agreement between the policyholder and the insurer where, upon the death of the policyholder, the insurer pays a certain amount of money to the policyholder’s beneficiaries.

 When you purchase life insurance, you agree to pay the insurer a certain amount of money in premiums, which can be collected monthly, quarterly, or annually.
 The cost of these premiums varies based on how much coverage you elect to purchase, how old you are when you purchase coverage, and whether you have any preexisting conditions that make your coverage more expensive.

 In exchange for these premiums, the insurer agrees to pay a specific amount of money to your beneficiary upon your death.
 The amount that is paid depends on how much coverage you elect to purchase, and can go to just one beneficiary or be split amongst multiple beneficiaries.

 Many people, especially those who are young and healthy, think they don’t really need health insurance.
 To many people, life insurance just seems like an unnecessary monthly expense to pay for when it’s something that won’t be used for decades.